mikedmor/GoogleSheetsMiningTrackerForNicehash/readme.md

 This repositiory contains all the files I used to put together my Google Sheets Mining Tracker.
 In order to use this correctly you will need a webserver that supports php, cron, and mysql.

-Alternatively with some tweaks the ImportJSON.gs script you could also use a paid source for the same data.
+Alternatively with some tweaks the ImportJSON.gs script you could also use a paid source or just paste the date manually into the MiningPayments & PriceHistory workbooks.

 ![Spreadsheet Dashboard](preview.png)